he-actlab/AxBench_old/README.md

 **AxBench** is a benchmark suite for approximate computing.
-We develop **AxBench** aiming to provide a set of representative applications from various domains to explore different aspect of the approximate computing. **AxBench** is developed by Amir Yazdanbakhsh in Georgia Institute of Technology under the supervision of Prof. Hadi Esmaeilzadeh.
+We develop **AxBench** in C++ aiming to provide a set of representative applications from various domains to explore different aspect of the approximate computing. **AxBench** is developed by Amir Yazdanbakhsh in Georgia Institute of Technology under the supervision of Prof. Hadi Esmaeilzadeh.

 *** === Papers === ***